ankane/lockbox/README.md

 Lockbox.default_options = {algorithm: "xsalsa20"}
 ```

 For database fields, encrypted data is encoded in Base64.
-If you use `binary` columns instead of `text` columns, set: [master]
+If you use `binary` columns instead of `text` columns, set:

 ```ruby
 class User < ApplicationRecord